suchialex/CINS3002-FinalExamPrep/instructions.md

      ## products table has 4 columns
   `ProdID, ProdName, ProdPrice, ProdQty`

-  3. Read the file products2.txt and extract only the necessary data in the correct order and insert into the products table
   4. RETRIEVE ALL ROWS AND PRINT THEM IN A TABLE (use your own format to fit data)
     a.
 In Ascending Order of the Product Name
     b.
 In Descending Order of the Product Price